Have you been wondering how to steam broccoli without a steamer? No need to worry – it’s easier than you think.

 Start by adding a few inches of water to a pot and bring it to a boil.
 Then add the desired amount of broccoli and let it steam for approximately 5 minutes or until tender.

-After the desired texture is reached, remove the broccoli from the heat, drain any remaining water and enjoy!
+After reaching the desired texture, remove the broccoli from the heat, drain any remaining water, and enjoy!

 Method 3: Steaming Broccoli With A Colander

 Steaming broccoli with a colander is an incredibly simple and efficient way to prepare this nutritious vegetable.